zhXchD/tp/docs/DeveloperGuide.md

 **MSS**

-1. User uses the `help` command
+1. User requests for help
 2. IntelliJournal shows a link to the User Guide.

     Use case ends.

 **Extensions**

 * 1a.
-User uses the `help` command with another command.
+User uses the requests for help with another command.
     * 1a1.
 IntelliJournal shows the command usage details of the given command.

         Use case ends.